 Results

 The time-course analysis of viral transcript expression using long-read dcDNA-Seq enabled the characterization of these transcripts based on their kinetic behavior throughout the replication cycle.
 Furthermore, the study involved a comprehensive reannotation of the EHV-1 transcriptome.
 CAGE-Seq helped identify the transcription start sites and promoter regions, while dcDNA-Seq provided a more accurate approach to capturing full-length transcripts and isoform diversity.
-Using an integrated approach combining CAGE-Seq and dcDNA-Seq, we identified and validated approximately 200 novel transcripts, refining the EHV-1 transcriptome annotation and uncovering new insights into viral gene regulation.
+Using an integrated approach, we identified and validated close to 200 novel transcripts, refining the EHV-1 transcriptome annotation and revealing new insights into viral gene regulation.
 Together, these methods allowed for a more detailed and accurate mapping of the EHV-1 transcriptome, uncovering previously unknown transcripts and refining the existing annotations.

 Conclusions